VilinKehayov/Github-Freshdesk-API-Project/readme.md

 GITHUB_TOKEN=[GitHub personal access token] FRESHDESK_API_KEY=[Freshdesk API key]

 Replace [GitHub personal access token] with your actual GitHub personal access token and [Freshdesk API key] with your actual Freshdesk API key.

 Before running the program, make sure you have installed the required dependencies by running the following command:

 npm install

 HOW TO RUN THE TESTS.

 To run the tests using Jest:

-1.Open a terminal and navigate to the project directory 2.Run npm test to run all tests in the tests/ directory 3.To run a specific test file, run npm test -- <path/to/test/file>
+1.Open a terminal and navigate to the project directory 2.Run node --experimental-vm-modules node_modules/jest/bin/jest.js to run all tests in the tests/ directory 3.To run a specific test file, run node --experimental-vm-modules node_modules/jest/bin/jest.js The file name.test.js